Biohacking Your Manhood: The Proven Habits, Foods, Exercises, Workouts, Nutrients & Tools That Boost Testosterone & Drive.

 • Avoid blue light and UV light exposure on testicles (blue light inhibits ATP production in mitochondria)

-Want more?
-Listen to my podcast on photobiomodulation here and then take a look at the red light that I personally use and swear by: the JOOVV.
-The JOOVV produces light in the perfect 600-800nm frequency used in research, and does not put you at risk of frying your precious balls.
-You just turn it on and – you guessed it – squat over it a bit or stand it against a wall and shine it across thine gonads as you work at, say, a stand-up workstation.
+The JOOVV produces light in the perfect 600–800nm frequency used in research and does not put you at risk of frying your precious balls.
+You just turn it on and — you guessed it — squat over it a bit or stand it against a wall and shine it across thine gonads as you work at, say, a stand-up workstation.

 3. Cold Thermogenesis

 In the 1820s, a German farmer named Vincenz Priessnitz started touting a new medical treatment called “hydrotherapy,” which used cold water to cure everything from broken bones to erectile dysfunction.
 He turned his family’s homestead into a sanitarium, and patients flocked to it in the hope that his cold water cure could help them.
-The first hydrotherapy facility opened up in the U.S in 1843, right when the sanitarium craze hit America.
-By the end of the 19th century, over 200 hydrotherapy/sanitarium resorts existed in the United States the most famous being the Battle Creek Sanitarium founded by John Harvey Kellogg.
+The first hydrotherapy facility opened up in the U.S. in 1843, right when the sanitarium craze hit America.
+By the end of the 19th century, over 200 hydrotherapy/sanitarium resorts existed in the United States, the most famous being the Battle Creek Sanitarium founded by John Harvey Kellogg.

-The indirect research evidence by in vitro (and animal) studies on optimal testicle function gives us information that the ball sack (yes, that’s my highly technical term) should be kept cool (under 35 Celsius or 95 Fahrenheit) for optimal testosterone production.
-Heat exposure on testicles has been shown to reduce testosterone levels in rats.
-Also, an observational study done on over 6000 men showed that sperm quality and volume were greater in the winter time.
-This is due to stimulation by FSH and LH secreted from the pituitary gland, which also stimulate testosterone synthesis and secretion.
-There are also anecdotes from old school Chinese and Russian powerlifters who iced their balls after training and also before competition.
+Also, an observational study done on over 6,000 men showed that sperm quality and volume were greater in the wintertime.
+This is due to stimulation by FSH and LH secreted from the pituitary gland, which stimulates testosterone synthesis and secretion.
+There are also anecdotes from old-school Chinese and Russian powerlifters who iced their balls after training and before a competition.
 Apparently, their goal was to increase performance and testosterone function.

 • Take cold baths and showers